8ta4/say/DONTREADME.md

 ## Updating the Transcript File

+> How does this tool keep its transcript read-only when it updates it?

 1. `say` makes a copy of the `DD.txt` file and creates a temporary file in the system's temp directory.
 This ensures that the application directory doesn't get cluttered.

 1. Any updates made to the file will modify the temporary file, preserving the read-only nature of the original `DD.txt` file.